AustinHackers/austinhackers.github.io/aboutus.md

 ### Who we are
 The Austin Hackers Association is a loose group of hackers and security professionals in the Austin, Texas area.
 We have monthly [meetings]({{ site.meetingpage }}) that do have [rules]({{ site.rules }}).
 We also occasionally eat sushi, BBQ, and drink beer together.

 ### Our Meetings
-Our meetings usually last anywhere from two to three hours, are in a public location like a restaurant, library, or other public meeting space, and consist of short "turbo-talks" from anyone that would like to speak on a topic for anywhere from 5 to 10 minutes.
-There is usually a projector and screen if you wish to use a slide deck or perform demos.
-If you wish to give a talk longer than 10 minutes, please notify someone on the mailing list or before the meeting and expect to talk last.
-As well, if you wish to give a talk about recruitment for your company, come prepared to buy drinks/alcohol for everyone in attendance.
+The meetings consist of short "turbo-talks" from anyone that would like to speak on a topic for anywhere from 5 to 10 minutes.
+There is a projector and screen (HDMI only) if you wish to use a slide deck or perform demos.

-> *The time-format for the meetings will now consist of 1 minute for setup, 10 minutes of talking, and 5 minutes of QA.
-These times will be strictly enforced due to our growth and difficulties with people going over these limits.*
+* For time/location of meetings please see our [Meetings]({{ site.meetingpage }})
+page.
+* Before attending, please see the [Rules]({{ site.rules }}) page

 > **If this is your first time, come prepared to speak.
 Continued failure to present will result in being removed from the venue.**

 ### Participation
 Participation is mandatory for continued membership in the group.
-What this means, is that to retain a subscription to the mailing list, and to not get heckled at the meetings, you must contribute to the group in some form.
+What this means is that to retain a subscription to the mailing list and to be allowed entrance to the meetings, you must contribute to the group in some form.
 The best way to do this is to attend the meetings and **speak** about what you're working on, what you're up to, etc.

-> **Note**, *it is up to The Mob. to decide whether or not you are participating enough, and if it seems that you aren't the heavy-hand of the AHA Lords will come down upon you and you will be un-subbed from the email list, booted from IRC and/or heckled regularly if you continue to show up to the meetings.*
+> **Note**, *it is up to The Mob. to decide whether or not you are participating enough, and if it seems that you aren't the heavy-hand of the AHA Lords will come down upon you and you will be un-subbed from the email list, booted from IRC and/or heckled/removed if you continue to show up to the meetings.*

 ### Presentation Ideas